isomerpages/ncss-ssi/_faq/0-pre-course-information.md

 For more information on the eligibility criteria, please refer to the section on [Training Grants.](https://www.ssi.sg/Training/Training-Grants){:target="_blank"}   .

-**Who is eligible for the VWOs - Charities Capability Fund (VCF)?**
+**<u>Who is eligible for the VWOs - Charities Capability Fund (VCF)?</u>**
 - All staff of NCSS member social service organisations and MSF – funded social service organisations can apply for the VCF Local Training Grant.
 - Learners funded under the VCF must achieve at least 75% attendance in order to be eligible for the funding.
 - For VCF courses that have an assessment component, learners will also need to complete and pass the assessment in order to be eligible for the funding Organisations will be liable to pay the full course fees in the event that the participants fail to meet the attendance/ assessment requirements.
 - For more information on the eligibility criteria, please refer to the section on [Training Grants.](https://www.ssi.sg/Training/Training-Grants){:target="_blank"}   .

-**Is replacement of learners allowed?**
+**<u>Is replacement of learners allowed?</u>**

 Yes, replacement of organisation-sponsored learners is allowed prior to the receipt of email confirmation for the course and subjected to the learner replacing the originally registered learner meeting the eligibility criteria for the course.

 Any replacement request should be made in writing to SSI before email confirmation has been sent out*.
 Request for replacement received thereafter will not be considered.
-Organisation will be charged full course fee and any request for waiver of full course fees will be at SSI's discretion
+Organisation will be charged full course fee and any request for waiver of full course fees will be at SSI's discretion.
 ***SSI confirms a course about 1-2 weeks before the course commencement date via email notification.**

-**Can I withdraw from the course if I'm unable to attend?**
+**<u>Can I withdraw from the course if I'm unable to attend?</u>**

 For withdrawals, the following conditions apply (except if learner’s withdrawal is due to medical reasons and/or other valid reason supported by medical certificate or other relevant documents):

 Before confirmation email* is sent out by Social Service Institute – Full refund of amount paid

 After confirmation email is sent out by Social Service Institute – No refund, endorsing organisation or the individual have to pay full 100% course fees to Social Service Institute.
 ***SSI confirms a course about 1-2 weeks before the course commencement date via email notification.**